- Entertainment and Media»

 Which one of these albums do you like better?

 The album Enemy of God: a brief review of this outstanding thrash metal classic

 The lyrical themes on the album tend to be political in nature ranging from fall of governments, violence, terrorism, and war.
 Even so, it does not detract from the music one bit.
 The melodic song Impossible Brutality is about a government that controls and brainwashes its citizens as the people die because war has ravaged their country.
 Suicide Terrorist is a song about a religious fanatic bringing destruction to the place that he attacks.
 World Anarchy is about what can happen in the world when there is no law and order.
+The song though starts out with a scream by Mille Petrozza.
 Voices of the Dead has a soft guitar part similar to the way that the song Space Clearing starts out with a soft guitar part as it transitions into a very melodic metal song.
 Murder Fantasies is about a person that is consumed with so much anger and hate that the only objective that is on his mind is to kill those that he deems to be inferior to him.